-Agricultural production is a major use of land, accounting for around 51 percent of the U.S. land base (see data on Major Land Uses).
-Land use and land-use changes have important economic and environmental implications for commodity production and trade, open space, soil and water conservation, air quality and atmospheric greenhouse gas concentrations, and other areas of interest.
+Agricultural production is a major use of land, accounting for roughly 52 percent of the U.S. land base.
+(See data on Major Land Uses.)
+Land use and land-use changes have important economic and environmental implications for commodity production and trade, open space, soil and water conservation, air quality and atmospheric greenhouse gas concentrations, and other areas of policy relevance.

-With a value of $2.40 trillion in 2015, the value of farm real estate (land and structures) accounted for over four-fifths of the total value of U.S. farm sector total assets (see more on farm assets and debt, including real estate).
-Because real estate comprises such a significant portion of the balance sheet of U.S. farms, a change in its value can be a critical barometer of the farm sector's financial performance.
+With a value of $2.47 trillion in 2017, the value of farm real estate (land and structures) accounted for over 80 percent of the total value of U.S. farm sector total assets.
+(See more on farm assets and debt, including real estate.)
+Because real estate comprises such a significant portion of the balance sheet of U.S. farms, farmland and real estate values are critical barometers of the farm sector's financial performance.
 Changes in farmland values also affect the financial well-being of agricultural producers because farm real estate is the largest single component in a typical farmer's investment portfolio and it serves as the principal source of collateral for farm loans.

-Farmland ownership trends identify the extent to which the benefits of farmland ownership accrue to individuals who farm, or to non-operators (landowners who do not themselves farm) who own land for investment or other purposes.
+Broadly speaking, farmland ownership patterns identify the extent to which farmland is owned by farm operators and non-operators (landowners who do not themselves actively participate in a farm operation) who own land for investment or other purposes.
 About 40 percent of U.S. farmland has been rented over the last 25 years.
-Non-operators owned 31 percent of land in farms in 2014, though that proportion has declined since 1992.
+Non-operator landlords owned 31 percent of land in farms in 2014, making up 80 percent of land operated by tenant farmers.